marcin-piela/react-fetching-library/README.md

 Fell free to open PRs and issues to make this library better !

 When making a PR, make sure all tests pass.
 If you add a new feature, please consider updating the documentation or codesandbox examples.
 Thank you!

+## Using Suspense to fetch data

+For now React Suspense is not production ready to use it for fetch data as described [here](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-mid-2019-the-one-with-suspense-for-data-fetching), so API of our component/hook may change in the future.

 ## License